rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ### Best Practice 2: Use the help of AI

-- Show Diffblue, a niche AI tool that generates unit tests for Java code: `dcover create de.rieckpil.workshop.CustomerContr oller`
+- Show Diffblue, a niche AI tool that generates unit tests for Java code: `dcover create de.rieckpil.talks.CustomerContr oller`
 - TDD with an LLM?
 - LLM very usueful for boilerplate setup, test data, test migration (e.g. Kotlin -> Java)